-The sampling rate is selected through a pin (DBSPD) or the serial control register 0 (X02).
-When a sample rate is selected, the system automatically performs an error recovery sequence and switches to the new sampling rate.
-As shown in subsequent sections, the sample rate control sets the frequencies of the SCLK and LRCLK in clock slave mode and the output frequencies of SCLK and LRCLK in clock master mode.
+The data sample rate is selected through a terminal (DBSPD) or the serial control register 0 (X02).
+The data sample rate control sets the frequencies of the SCLK and LRCLK in clock slave mode and the output frequencies of SCLK and LRCLK in clock master mode.
+There are three data rates: normal speed, double speed, and quad speed.